When you’re invited to a wedding or are getting married yourself, the suit vs. tuxedo challenge emerges.

 There is no cummerbund option for a suit, but a waistcoat is a possibility.
 It’s also known as a vest and is a piece of garment that completes the three-piece suit set.

-The shoe is the final piece of your wardrobe to consider when comparing a suit vs. tuxedo.
+The shoe is the final piece of your wardrobe to consider when comparing a suit vs. a tuxedo.
 And there are several different types of dress shoes, some more formal than others.

 Calfskin or suede loafers can work, too.
 Are you feeling a little wild?
 Try a fancy velvet slipper.